nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Example:

-Let's say you want to see an ordered list of drink sales that have been recorded with `s-update`.
+Let's say you have recorded some drink sales using the instructions given in the `s-update` command.
+ You now want to see an ordered list of drink sales that have been recorded.
 You can follow these instructions:

 1. Type `s-list` into the _Command Box_.
 2. Press "Enter" to execute the command.